ESG 360 Case Study:

-Case Study: Motor Claims Example
+Motor Claims Fulfilment

-At e2e, that became a focus on building an ESG programme that was genuinely tailored to the demands of the network — not something imposed on it.
+The client wanted to introduce an ESG programme that was genuinely tailored to the demands of the network — not something imposed on it.

 This work started with a simple recognition.